 Mastering something as essential as the days of the week in French may prove more practical than you think.
 Paris is always a good idea, but what if you miss your mardi reservation at the #1 restaurant in Paris because you show up on mercredi instead?
 We don’t want that to happen.
 That’s why it’s always best to dive into learning French by mastering the essentials first: how to say “hello”, “you’re welcome” and the days of the week.

 If “a day” is un jour in French and “a week” is une semaine, it may also be useful to know that “the days of the week” is “les jours de la semaine”.
-Now let’s see how fast can you learn all seven days of the week en français.
+Now let’s see how fast you can learn all seven days of the week en français.

-The days of the week in French
+Days of the week in French

 The days of the week in French are: